 As already mentioned, BUN test is a diagnostic procedure to check the health of your kidneys.
 The liver breaks down the proteins in your food — and while doing so, the liver creates blood urea nitrogen, also called BUN.
 Your liver releases this BUN into your blood, and it ends up eventually in your kidneys.
 Your kidneys, when they are healthy, remove the BUN, generally leaving a small amount of it in your blood.
 However, for the most part, your healthy kidneys discard it by flushing it out of your body through urine.

 However, if your kidneys fail to function properly, the level of nitrogen and urea in your blood will rise.
 If you need to know the exact amount of urea currently present in your blood, you should undergo a Blood Urea Nitrogen test, which is called BUN, in short.

-The level of urea and nitrogen will be higher in the cases of kidney problems, heart diseases, and dehydration.
+The level of urea and nitrogen will be higher in cases of kidney problems, heart diseases, and dehydration.
 In contrast, the BUN level tends to be lower in patients suffering from liver diseases.
 The other names for the BUN test are the Urea Nitrogen test and Serum BUN.

 How to Prepare for the BUN Test?